 - 4.1.
 Objective: Encourage businesses in the Village that provide local jobs, convenient services to residents, sustain property values, or provide more tax revenue than the cost of services for them, at a scale that respects the Village's small town character and the primary needs of residents year-round. - 4.1.1.
 Recommendation: Encourage commercial uses and "clean" light industries, in appropriate areas, with constraints on their potential negative impacts. - 4.1.2.
 Recommendation: Streamline the permitting process and procedures for business uses that are to be encouraged. - 4.1.3.
 Recommendation: Support the establishment of a "Buy Local" campaign through working with local retailers and business organizations. - 4.1.4.
 Recommendation: Reduce the amount of required off-street parking (consistent with recommendations of the American Planning Association and the National Parking Association). - 4.1.5.
 Recommendation: Incorporate a shared parking factor for different hours and different uses and recognize that customers in a cluster of stores park once and walk, visiting more than one store.
 This can reduce the number of parking spaces required and can enable business to meet parking requirements. - 4.1.6.
-Recommendation: Within the Village set size limits to prohibit "big box" stores.
+Recommendation: Within the Village set size limits to prohibit "big box" stores and limit stores from large chains.
 Ensure franchise/formula businesses are compatible with the character of the Village. - 4.1.7.
-Recommendation: Consider encouraging the establishment of a laundromat within the Village.
+Recommendation: Consider encouraging the establishment of businesses that satisfy residents' needs such as a laundromat within the Village.